Fornication/Arkays-Commandment/README.md

 ### Tweaking the ENB

-- You have the option of disabling the ENB completely, something that I personally do.
+- You have the option of disabling the ENB completely, something that I personally do since my GPU isn't the best.
 Open the ENB GUI [shift+enter], click 'useEffect' to toggle it off and then press 'Save Configuration' on the top left.

-- If you're really struggling with FPS but want the color correction and realism, disable the following in the ENB GUI [shift+enter]:
+- If you're really struggling with FPS but want the color correction and realism, disable the following in the ENB GUI [shift+enter] and press 'Save Configuration' on the top left:

-##### enbseries.ini

 	- EnableDetailedShadow
 	- EnableComplexParticleLights
 	- EnableReflection

+### BethINI

+- Included as an installed program with this list is BethINI, which is a tool that can quickly change INI settings, which can have a drastic impact on your game performance.
+The default setting that I used is a somewhat modified 'low'.
+If you're looking to get slightly better performance, or better graphics, you may want to look here after tweaking the ENB.
+	i.
+Completely close out of Mod Organizer. ii.

-#### Darkness Settings
+### Darkness Settings

 - If you want the game to be brighter or darker, you can use the Cathedral Weathers MCM.